geekodour/gitpushblog/README.md

-  generate              Generate minified version for the public site, output in /dist push                  Pushes contents of `/dist` to the appropriate branch of repository draft [FILE NAME]     Create a markdown file with minimal boilerplate text inside /drafts theme [THEME NAME]    Create a theme directory with minimal boilerplate files inside /themes
+  generate              Generate minified version for the public site, output in /dist push                  Pushes contents of `/dist` to the appropriate branch of repository draft [FILE NAME]     Create a markdown file with minimal boilerplate text inside /drafts upload                Lets you select which drafts to upload to github issues from /drafts theme [THEME NAME]    Create a theme directory with minimal boilerplate files inside /themes
 ```